Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 It’s also essential to adhere to the setup guidelines (and warnings) that come with any robot lawn mower.
 Many will offer best practices for placing the charging station or other components, ensuring a strong connection and an efficient return to the base.

 Different robot lawn mowers offer various levels of waterproofing to protect key components from moisture and rain, and all of the mowers we tested held up well amid the unpredictable summer weather.
-They even took on a surprise shower or two throughout testing and came out on the other side no worse for wear.
+They even endured a surprise shower or two throughout testing and emerged on the other side no worse for wear.

 Security